 For health benefits, the US Department of Health and Human Services (DHHS) suggests that adults do the following:

 - muscle-strengthening activities at least two days a week at moderate to high levels of intensity.
-These activities should work all the major muscle groups, including the arms, legs, chest, back, and abdomen.
+These activities should work all the major muscle groups, including the arms, legs, chest, back, and abdomen (belly).

-It is a good idea to check with your health care provider if you are going to start an exercise program to make sure you get off to a good start and do not hurt yourself.
-For more information, see our article on Physical Activity, Exercise, and HIV.
+It is a good idea to check with your health care provider before you begin an exercise program to make sure you get off to a good start and do not hurt yourself.
+For more information, see our fact sheet on Physical Activity, Exercise, and HIV.

-If the triglyceride or "bad" cholesterol levels (LDL) do not go down with diet and physical activity, or if they are very high to start with, your health care provider may prescribe cholesterol-lowering drugs.
+If the triglyceride or "bad" cholesterol levels (LDL) do not drop with diet and physical activity, or if they are very high to begin with, your health care provider may prescribe cholesterol-lowering drugs.
 Some of these medications interact with HIV drugs, so it is important that your health care provider review all your medications before prescribing anything.

 Early studies show that statins, a type of cholesterol-lowering drug, can reduce the build-up of plaque in the arteries of people living with HIV.
-Plaque build-up can lead to heart attack.
-Based on these promising early studies, the US National Institutes of Health (NIH) is now conducting large-scale trials to examine the ability of statins to reduce cardiovascular disease in people living with HIV.
+Plaque build-up can lead to heart attacks and strokes.
+Based on these promising early studies, the US National Institutes of Health (NIH) is now conducting a large-scale trial called REPRIEVE (Randomized Trial to Prevent Vascular Events in HIV) to examine the ability of a statin drug called pitavastatin to reduce heart disease in people living with HIV.

 Sometimes, even with a healthy diet and regular exercise, blood sugar cannot be controlled without the help of medications and/or insulin.
-There are a number of medications available that lower blood glucose levels.
-Because the medications work in different ways, they may be used together.
-Some of the diabetes medications may interact with HIV drugs.
-To reduce the chance of drug interactions, it is important that your health care provider be aware of all the medications you take.
+A number of medications lower blood sugar levels.
+Because these medications work in different ways, they may be used together.
+Some of the diabetes drugs may interact with HIV drugs.
+To reduce the chance of drug interactions, it is important that your health care provider know about all medications you take.

-- Omega 3 Oils: Oil derived from cold-water fish (e.g., mackerel, tuna, salmon, herring, sardines) has been shown to decrease triglycerides at a dose of 2,000 mg – 3,000 mg a day.
+- Omega 3 oils: Oil derived from cold-water fish (e.g., mackerel, tuna, salmon, herring, sardines) has been shown to decrease triglycerides when it is taken at a dose of 2,000 mg – 3,000 mg a day.
 It is better to find sources that are free of heavy metals.

-Again, speak to your health care provider about all the medications you are taking (including over-the-counter drugs, prescription medications, street drugs, herbs, and supplements), even if you only use them occasionally.
+Again, speak to your health care provider about all drugs you are taking, including over-the-counter drugs, prescription medications, street drugs, herbs, vitamins and supplements, even if you only use them occasionally.

-Some body shape changes and metabolic problems have been linked with heart disease and strokes in people living with HIV.
+Some body shape changes and metabolic problems have been linked to heart disease and strokes in people living with HIV.
 To lower your risk of heart disease and/or stroke:

 - Get checked and, if needed, treated for high blood pressure

-- Have regular lab tests to check you lipid and glucose levels
+- Have regular lab tests to check your lipid and glucose levels

 - Eat a healthy diet; see a dietician or nutritionist if you need help with this